nylki/lindenmayer/README.md

 ## Install
 - Download the [latest release](https://github.com/nylki/lindenmayer/releases).
-- Copy the library from `lindenmayer/dist/` to your preferred location and include it with script tag, for example:
+- Copy the library from `lindenmayer/dist/` to your preferred location and include it into your project with a script tag, for example:

 ```.html
 <script src="mylibs/lindenmayer.js"></script>
 ```
 -------------------------------------------------------------------------------
-Alternatively to downloading the release from github you can use [npm](https://www.npmjs.com/):
+Alternatively to the above method, you can use [npm](https://www.npmjs.com/) (recommended):

 ```.sh
 npm install --save lindenmayer